19 Foods That Cause Bloating And Gut Discomfort

 Aside from the bloat-inducing carbonation, diet drinks also contain artificial sweeteners that can wreak even more havoc on sensitive stomachs.

 The high soluble-fiber content in spinach makes it a filling addition to sandwiches and salads, but the nutrient may also cause bloating in those with sensitive bellies.
-And this is only made worse by the leafy green’s naturally occurring oligosaccharides.
-If you’re a big fan of eating the green raw, Cassetta suggests blending it into a smoothies, as it’s easier to digest once it’s been partially broken down.
+And this is only made worse by the leafy green's naturally occurring oligosaccharides.
+If you're a big fan of eating the green raw, Cassetta suggests blending it into smoothies, as it's easier to digest once it's been partially broken down.
 Alternatively, you can eat it sautéed in some olive oil.
-“Cooking spinach can help break down some of the rough or indigestible parts,” Moskovitz tells us.
+"Cooking spinach can help break down some of the rough or indigestible parts," Moskovitz tells us.

 You already know that onions can make your breath stink, but did you know they can also make your belly swell?
 “Onions are a major source of fructans, a class of oligosaccharides, or complex sugars, that the small intestine can’t break down,” explains Moskovitz.
 “For this reason, fructans can contribute to bloating, gas, and pain.”

-You probably don’t think “beans” when you unwrap a protein bar, but a lot of them include protein isolate derived from soybeans—something many people find just as gas-inducing as the musical fruit.
-Like other beans, soy contains oligosaccharides, sugar molecules that the body can’t fully break down.
+You probably don't think "beans" when you unwrap a protein bar, but a lot of them include protein isolate derived from soybeans—something many people find just as gas-inducing as the musical fruit.
+Like other beans, soy contains oligosaccharides, sugar molecules that the body can't fully break down.
 With nowhere to go, these oligosaccharides hang out in the stomach where they ferment, causing gas and bloating.
-Looking for a protein-filled snack bar that won’t balloon your belly?
-Then check out our exclusive report, Every KIND Bar—Ranked! where we reveal the best and the worse of the lot.
+Looking for a protein-filled snack bar that won't balloon your belly.

 Dried fruit can be a great source of nutrients and fiber, but it can also be a musical fruit for those who suffer from fructose malabsorption, which occurs when the body has difficulty absorbing the natural sugar.
 To keep your stomach flat, dial down your dried fruit to nut ratio in trail mixes and opt for fresh over dried fruit in your oatmeal.